 To make the lamb

-- Preheat oven to 325 F. Pat lamb shanks dry with a paper towel, then season on all sides with kosher salt.
+- Preheat oven to 325 F. Pat lamb shanks dry with a paper towel, then season on all sides with 1 Tbsp kosher salt.

-- Combine chili powder, cumin, and cinnamon in a small bowl, then whisk to combine.
+- Combine 2 Tbsp chili powder, 1 Tbsp cumin, and 1 tsp cinnamon in a small bowl, then whisk to combine.

-- Add beer to the hot pan, then use a wooden spoon or spatula to scrape up any brown bits at the bottom.
-Add vinegar, tomato paste, and spice blend, then whisk to combine.
+- Add 3 cups beer to the hot pan, then use a wooden spoon or spatula to scrape up any brown bits at the bottom.
+Add 2 Tbsp vinegar, 2 Tbsp tomato paste, and spice blend, then whisk to combine.

 - Return seared lamb shanks to the pot, then add garlic, bay leaves, quartered onion, and halved orange.
-Pour water on top.
+Pour 1 cup water on top.

 - Cover and cook until meat is fork tender and falls off the bone, about 3 – 3 ½ hours.
 Uncover and allow lamb to rest about 15 minutes until cool enough to handle.